5k-mirrors/poe-live-search-manager/README.md

 As a user, I can reconnect to my searches, so that reinitialize my connections

-- when the user reconnects to a single socket, the socket is disconnected and it connects after one sec
+- when the user reconnects to a disconnected socket, it connects after one sec
-- when the user reconnects to all sockets, the sockets are disconnected they connect after one sec
+- when the user reconnects to a connected socket, the socket is disconnected and it connects after one sec